Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bottom line

 Smaller banks and online lenders might offer the most options when it comes to $20,000 business loans.
-And since $20,000 is a relatively low amount for a business loan, you could have an easier time qualifying for a loan as a startup or with bad credit.
-Compare more options by reading our guide to business loans.
+And since $20,000 is a relatively low amount for a business loan, you could have an easier time qualifying for a loan if your business is a startup or you have poor credit.
+Compare top business lenders to be sure you’re getting the best deal for your situation.

 Other business loan amounts: